Why Julie Adenuga stopped listening to new music

 It's fascinating to watch this play out on her face - the dawning realisation that possibly, maybe she ended up doing the very thing she loves by mistake.

 To an outside observer it seems so obvious.
-Adenuga (who's never short of energy despite admitting she only eats once a day) becomes especially animated when she talks about music.
+Adenuga (who's never short of energy, despite admitting she only eats once a day) becomes especially animated when she talks about music.

 She excitedly recalls the time she played the Ivorian dance song 1er Gaou in the middle of her Beats 1 show.